 - assets (n.)

-Beginning as a legal term, "sufficient estate" (to satisfy debts and legacies), it passed into general use; meaning "any property that theoretically can be converted to ready money" is from 1580s.
+At first a legal word meaning "sufficient estate" (to satisfy debts and legacies), it passed into a general sense of "property," especially "any property that theoretically can be converted to ready money" by 1580s.
+Figurative use from 1670s.
 Asset is a 19c. artificial singular.
-Asset stripping attested from 1972.
+Corporate asset stripping is attested from 1972.